glekarov/SampleApiServer/README.md

 @token@ - a valid token stored for some of the server's users URL1, URL2, ..., URLn - URLs for download.

+# Build
+To build the code you have to have a stable Internet connection.
+Then run: gradlew build

+Gradle Wrapper tool will download the most relevant gradle version, download the main third parties and its dependencies

+# Put into a Docker container
+To put the build into a Docker container, first you have to have Docker installed and running as a service.
+Please check whether your user is part of the Docker group, so you're able to build and run the container.

+To build the container you can use the provided Dockerfile.
+It prepares a Docker image, downloading the latest Java 8, install some packages that java needs to recognize the files MIME type.
+The API server recognize image file is using Files.probeContentType() which needs some MIME types installed.
+The default Java 8 image have no MIME types installed.
+To build a Docker image navigate to the project's root directory (the path where Dockerfile is) and run: docker build . or docker build -t <choose-an-image-name> .